bdickason/sunflower/README.md

 *The latest version of this document will always live [in Github][1].*

-*If you want to know more, visit our website: http://sunflower.link*
+*If you want to get involved, visit our website: http://sunflower.link*

 sunflower
 =========